 Cristina de Middel

-In 1964, still leaving the dream of their recently gained independence, Zambia started a space program that would put the first African on the moon catching up the USA and the Soviet Union in the space race.
+In 1964, still living the dream of a recently gained independence, Zambia started a space program that would put the first African on the moon, as it began the drive to catch up the USA and the Soviet Union in the space race.

-“Afronauts” is based on the documentation of an impossible dream that only lives in the pictures.
-I start from a real fact that took place place 50 years ago and rebuild the documents adapting them to my personal imagery.
+Afronauts is based on the documentation of an impossible dream that only lives in the pictures.
+I start from a real event that took place 50 years ago, and rebuild the documents, adapting them to my personal imagery.